Qubit Noise Spectroscopy of Superconducting Dynamics in a Magnetic Field: Magnetic noise at criticality in a field

 \subsection{Metallic side}

 We now evaluate the magnetic noise near criticality in the presence of a finite magnetic field.
 A background field $\H = H \hat z$ not only enhances critical fluctuations and lowers $T_c$, but also introduces an additional lengthscale — the magnetic length $\ell = \sqrt{\hbar/(\mu_0 e^{*} H)}$.
-Our goal is to determine how the magnetic noise depends on the three lengthscales of the NV–sample distance $z_0$, the correlation length $\xi$, and the magnetic length $\ell$.
+Our goal is to determine how the magnetic noise depends on the three lengthscales of the qubit-sample distance $z_0$, the correlation length $\xi$, and the magnetic length $\ell$.
 In the limit $H \to 0$, our results reduce smoothly to the zero-field expressions.
 As we show below, the magnetic noise acquires a linear-in-$H$ enhancement at small fields, reflecting an amplification of fluctuation-driven noise in the presence of a background magnetic field.

-We model the dynamics of the order parameter by extending the time-dependent Ginzburg Landau approach in Ref.\cite{DorseyHuse}.
+We model the dynamics of the order parameter by extending the time-dependent Ginzburg-Landau approach in Ref.~\onlinecite{DorseyHuse}.
 To this end, we introduce the gauge-covariant derivative $D = \nabla - i e^*\mathbf{A}/\hbar$ to the Hamiltonian of Eq.~\eqref{eq:Langevin_TGzL}, with $\nabla \times \A = \mu_0 \H$,

 The resulting Hamiltonian is invariant under local $U(1)$ gauge transformations $\psi \to \psi e^{i\theta}$, $\A \to \A + (\hbar/e^*)\nabla\theta$.
 In order to facilitate calculations, we work with the Landau gauge for the static background field, $\A=\mu_0H(0,x,0)$.